Healthcare for All

 Winning Healthcare for All in New York

 In Congress, both the House and the Senate have legislation with historic levels of co-sponsors.
-In New York, State Assembly Member Richard Gottfried and State Senator Gustavo Rivera have introduced legislation for a statewide universal, single-payer system—the New York Health Act (S5474/A.6058).
+In New York, State Senator Gustavo Rivera and State Assembly Member Amy Paulin have reintroduced legislation for a statewide universal, single-payer system—the New York Health Act (A.6058/S.5474).
 NYSNA supports this bill, which has passed the Assembly consistently and has strong support in the State Senate.